 Weed invasions can be a negative consequence after a wildlfire.
 Below are some resources to help you be proactive in fighting noxious weeds that might come in after fire, as well as seeding and re-vegetation recommendations.

-Click on the buttons below to dowload information regarding Roosevelt Fire Weeds, Recommended Seed for Re-vegetation and the SCWP Landowner Permission Form and a list of Tree Removal Companies.
+Click on the buttons below to dowload information regarding Roosevelt Fire Weeds, Recommended Seed for Re-vegetation, the SCWP Landowner Permission Form and a list of Tree Removal Companies.

 For information on ordering trees, call Sno Ann Engler at 307-367-2257 ext.
 100 or use one of the Roosevelt tree order forms by clicking the buttons to the right.